Online Education Fellowships

 - The first two times you teach your course Section 3.9 of the contract is suspended and no one can “bump” you from teaching the course.

-A. The Online Education office encourages faculty to use Blackboard as a supplement.
+The Online Education office encourages faculty to use Blackboard as a supplement.
 At the present time there are no restrictions on the number of Blackboard supplements an instructor may have.
 Blackboard supplement shells are automatically set-up when classes are added from the student information system.
 To access your shell, sign in to Blackboard with your user name and password.